MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

       vip: 168.192.113.200
 ```

-#### Virtual router ID
+#### Virtual router ID (VRID)

 :material-tag-arrow-up-outline: [v2.1.0][tag 2.1.0]
 &ensp;
 :octicons-file-symlink-file-24: Default: `51`

-When a cluster is created with a virtual IP (VIP) set, Kubitect configures the virtual router redundancy protocol (VRRP), which provides failover for load balancers.
+When a cluster is created with a VIP, Kubitect configures Virtual Router Redundancy Protocol (VRRP), which provides failover for load balancers.
-A virtual router ID (VRID) identifies the group of VRRP routers.
-Each group has its own ID.
+Each VRRP group is identified by a virtual router ID (VRID), which can be any number between 0 and 255.
 Since there can be only one master in each group, two groups cannot have the same ID.

-The virtual router ID can be any number between 0 and 255.
-By default, Kubitect sets the virtual router ID to `51`.
-If you set up multiple clusters that use VIP, you must ensure that the virtual router ID is different for each cluster.
+By default, Kubitect sets the VRID to 51, but if you set up multiple clusters that use VIP, you must ensure that the VRID is different for each cluster.

 ```yaml